 Mr Monis, the author of letters to the families of slain Australian soliders was charged with a criminal offence with regard to using the postal service in an unlawful manner.
 He and a co-accused appealed to the District Court of NSW, the Criminal Court of Appeal and finally the High Court that the offence was invalid according to the Australian Constitution because it restricted the freedom of political communication.

-- Rule of Law Institute training videos on researching a High Court case – how to find judgment summaries, read citations and how the court came to its decision.
+- Rule of Law training videos on researching a High Court case – how to find judgment summaries, read citations and how the court came to its decision.
 Uses Monis v the Queen as the example. videos

 - The judgment summary of Monis v the Queen & Anor HCA 4 judgment summary